 In June 2010, Ethiopia made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies.
-Ethiopia has demonstrated progress in improving its AML/CFT regime.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Ethiopia will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); 3) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); 4) establishing and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); 5) raising awareness of AML/CFT issues within the law enforcement community (Recommendation 27); and (6) implementing effective, proportionate and dissuasive sanctions in order to deal with natural or legal persons that do not comply with the national AML/CFT requirements (Recommendation 17).
-The FATF encourages
+Ethiopia will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing an adequate legal framework and procedures to identify and freeze terrorist assets (Special Recommendation III); (3) ensuring a fully operational and effectively functioning

-Ethiopia to address its remaining deficiencies and continue the process of implementing its action plan.
+Financial Intelligence Unit (Recommendation 26); (4) raising awareness of AML/CFT issues within the law enforcement community (Recommendation 27); and (5) implementing effective, proportionate and dissuasive sanctions in order to deal with natural or legal persons that do not comply with the national AML/CFT requirements (Recommendation 17).
+The FATF encourages Ethiopia to address its remaining deficiencies and continue the process of implementing its action plan.